Constantinople Wine Route ©

 Day 4: Plovdiv – Sofia – Pirot

 Breakfast in hotel.
 Tour of the complex, including the Wine Museum.
 Drive to Sofia, the capital of Bulgaria and panoramic sightseeing.
 Lunch with wine tasting.
-Continue to Pirot and accommodation in new luxury ethno complex.
+Continue to Pirot in Serbia and accommodation in new luxury tourist complex.
 Big traditional dinner.
 Overnight.

 Day 5: Pirot – Niš